rubenzuurman/python-script-analyser/README.md

 17-07-2023<br />
 15.40<br />
 The file processing functionality is now entirely contained in the lib.rs file, main.rs looks a lot cleaner now.

+19-07-2023<br />
+14.49<br />
+I don't have a clear scope for the project right now.
+At the moment I have implemented reading in a file, extracting functions and classes, and extracting classes inside of classes.
+I am working on a struct called 'Assignment' in an effort to detect when variables are defined and what they are called.
+At the end of the day the goal of this project was to detect when a variable is used out of scope.
+For example when there is a for loop looping over list indices with the looping variable called index, and index is referenced after the for loop, python does not throw an error, but this may be undesirable.

+15.04<br />
+Variable assignments are supported in this exact way:<br />
+&emsp;```^[\t ]*(?P<var>\w+)[\t ]*(:.*)?=[\t ]*(?P<val>.*)$```<br />
+This allows for type hinting when assigning a variable.
+This is only recognized as an assignment if any equal signs in the part after the first equal sign are enclosed in either of the following:<br />
+&emsp;'', "", (), [], {}

+15.22<br />
+I am currently deciding that dictionary key validity on assignment will not be checked.

+21.47<br />
+I have implemented the Assignment struct today and changed the type of class variables from String to Assignment.

+22.53<br />
+I have reimplemented the Class::get_source() method, it now reconstructs the source from the functions, classes, and variables inside the class.